HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Analysing the table above, 42.72% of all pages which include a `preload` hint are preloading resources hosted on adservice.google.com, while s.w.org (WordPress) is the most popular domain for `dns-prefetch` and `fonts.gstatic.com` for the `preconnect` directive.

-_Note: Google Fonts now includes instructions to `preconnect` to both the fonts.gstatic.com origin and fonts.googleapis.com._
+<p class="note">Note: Google Fonts now includes instructions to `preconnect` to both the fonts.gstatic.com origin and fonts.googleapis.com.</p>

 ### Native Lazy Loading